progettazionemauro/django-api/cheatsheet.md

 Most of your interaction with the Python  `subprocess`  module will be via the  [`run()`](https://docs.python.org/3/library/subprocess.html#subprocess.run)  function.
 This  [blocking](https://en.wikipedia.org/wiki/Blocking_(computing))  function will start a process and  _wait_  until the new process exits before moving on.

 The  [documentation](https://docs.python.org/3/library/subprocess.html#using-the-subprocess-module)  recommends using  `run()`  for all cases that it can handle.
 For edge cases where you need more control, the  [`Popen`](https://docs.python.org/3/library/subprocess.html#subprocess.Popen)  class can be used.  `Popen`  is the underlying class for the whole  `subprocess`  module.
 All functions in the  `subprocess`  module are convenience wrappers around the  `Popen()`  constructor and its instance methods.
 Near the end of this tutorial, you’ll  [dive into](https://realpython.com/python-subprocess/#the-popen-class)  the  `Popen`  class.
+You may come across other functions like  [`call()`](https://docs.python.org/3/library/subprocess.html#subprocess.call),  [`check_call()`](https://docs.python.org/3/library/subprocess.html#subprocess.check_call), and  [`check_output()`](https://docs.python.org/3/library/subprocess.html#subprocess.check_output), but these belong to the older  `subprocess`  [API](https://en.wikipedia.org/wiki/API)  from Python 3.5 and earlier.
+Everything these three functions do can be replicated with the newer  `run()`  function.
+The older API is mainly still there for backwards compatibility, and you won’t cover it in this tutorial.

+There’s also a fair amount of redundancy in the  `subprocess`  module, meaning that there are various ways to achieve the same end goal.
+You won’t be exploring all variations in this tutorial.
+What you will find, though, are robust techniques that should keep you on the right path.

+## Basic Usage of the Python  `subprocess`  Module[](https://realpython.com/python-subprocess/#basic-usage-of-the-python-subprocess-module "Permanent link")

+In this section, you’ll take a look at some of the most basic examples demonstrating the usage of the  `subprocess`  module.
+You’ll start by exploring a bare-bones command-line timer program with the  `run()`  function.

 ####
 # STANDARD COMMANDS IN DJANGO INSTALLATION#